Columbus, New York

 Columbus is a town in Chenango County, New York, United States.
 The population was 975 at the 2010 census.
 Columbus is in the northeastern corner of the county and is northeast of Norwich.

 History

+The Chobani yogurt plant in Columbus near South Edmeston.

 The area of Columbus was first settled around 1791.
 The town was formed in 1805 from the town of Brookfield (now in Madison County).
 Additional territory was obtained from the town of Norwich in 1807.

 The Columbus Community Church was added to the National Register of Historic Places in 1986.

 Famous companies at Columbus include the makers of Chobani Yogurt and Golden Artist Colors.

 Geography

 According to the United States Census Bureau, the town has a total area of 97.1 km2, of which 96.8 km2 is land and 0.3 km2, or 0.33%, is water.

 The northern town line is the border of Madison County, and the eastern town boundary is the border of Otsego County, marked by the Unadilla River, a south-flowing tributary of the Susquehanna River.

 New York State Route 8 is a north–south highway by the eastern town line, and New York State Route 80 is an east–west highway.

 The hamlet of Columbus is on NY-80 near the geographic center of the town.
 Columbus Quarter is a hamlet on the Unadilla River in the northeastern part of the town.